armaninspace/hrocket/README.md

 After setting above mentioned, clone hrocket from github using following command at your home/ location<br />
 $ git clone https://github.com/armaninspace/hrocket.git

-Then on your terminal execute hrocket with following command
+Then on your terminal execute hrocket with following command<br />
-$ hrocket.sh buidl-clean
+$ hrocket.sh build-clean

 ## Embedding images
 For embedding images put your images at "src/images" directory<br />